slashby/fe-training/README.md

 5.
   - How Angular sync model and view.
 Zone.js, change detection.
   - Different change detection strategies.
-  - RxJs library.
+  - RxJS library.
 How it is used by Angular.
   - Services in Angular.